jenbuzz/laravel-uuid/README.md

 - uuidColumnName = 'uuid'
 - uuidGenerateOnSave = false

-The last option, 'uuidGenerateOnSave', will generate a uuid for the element on the next save action.
-This could be useful if uuids were introduced later on and existing elements require a uuid.
+The last option, 'uuidGenerateOnSave', will generate a uuid for the element on the next save action if set to true.
+This could be useful if uuids were introduced later on and existing elements require an uuid.

 To change these options they can be specified through class properties in the model as in the following example:
 ```php